stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

    f[0]
    f['filename']

-For the second case of indexing, the cose will search the list of filenames for a matching file and return that (roughly equivalent to doing ``f.files.index("filename")]``)
+For the second case of indexing, the cose will search the list of file names for a matching file and return that (roughly equivalent to doing ``f.files.index("filename")]``)

-If you want to know the filenames of all the files in the :py:class:`DataFolder` then there is a handy attributes::
+If you want to know the filename of all the files in the :py:class:`DataFolder` then there is a handy attributes::

     f.ls